gvwilson/thirdbit/fiction/iffy/index.md

 and for the Zillions' prowling and raids.
-It was a crime to burn fossil fuel everywhere in the world that still had laws, but when pressed about their seemingly endless exemptions, most of Rothera's citizens would shrug point out that the whole of Antarctica would still be covered in ice if it weren't for the Melt.
+It was a crime to burn fossil fuel everywhere in the world that still had laws, but when pressed about their seemingly endless exemptions, most of Rothera's citizens would shrug and point out that the whole of Antarctica would still be covered in ice if it weren't for the Melt.
-And if cities elsewhere had drowned because of it, well, damage done.
+And if cities elsewhere had drowned, well, damage done.